 What We Do

-AESEDA’s mission and primary goal are to build partnerships with African Institutions and Penn State’s education and research programs.
+AESEDA’s mission is to build partnerships between African Institutions and Penn State’s education and research programs.
 AESEDA serves as a conduit for the teaching, research, service programs that develop and foster new and grow existing collaborations.
 Second, we seek to enhance collaboration with African professionals and institutions on existing and new programs and projects associated with education (traditional or online), research in sciences (natural, physical, health), engineering, design, and related interdisciplinary activities which have high impact, and can be operationalized and have the properties of scalability (local and regional levels)